Squizzy/NHK-World-XML-to-XMLTV/README.md

     - Version change to represent the refactored Python3 version of CreateNHKXMLTV.py in its devel branch.

 20240415 - v1.2
-    - updated the URL for the NHK world EPG JSON as per external contributor fxbx recommendation
+    - Updated the URL for the NHK world EPG JSON as per external contributor fxbx recommendation
-    - replaced deprecated utcfromtimestamp(), added timeOffsetVariable
+    - Replaced deprecated utcfromtimestamp(), added timeOffsetVariable
-    - cleaned up XML tree generation
+    - Cleaned up XML tree generation
-    - added some new genres
+    - Added some new genres

 20190120 - v1.1
-    - changed to pulling the file from URL
+    - Changed to pulling the file from URL
-    - windows executable created using "auto-py-to-exe.exe .\CreateNHKXMLTV.py" (auto-pi-to-exe v2.5.1)\
+    - Windows executable created using "auto-py-to-exe.exe .\CreateNHKXMLTV.py" (auto-pi-to-exe v2.5.1)\
       File to be found under "output" folder.
 Not virus checked.

 20190119 - v1.0.5
-    - add second category (genre) for channels which have it
+    - Added second category (genre) for channels which have it

 20190119 - v1.0.4
-    - corrected \<category\> (genre) to use all lowercase
+    - Corrected \<category\> (genre) to use all lowercase

 20190119 - v1.0.3
-    - corrected \<Icon\> typo source xml
+    - Corrected \<Icon\> typo source xml

 20190119 - v1.0.2
-    - added header, version, licence, and reference URL for later
+    - Added header, version, licence, and reference URL for later

 19 Jan 2019 - v1.0.1
     - Some tidying up